Hydration + Beauty

 In fact, tremella basically mimics the effects of hyaluronic acid (HA).
 HA, often referred to as the 'molecule of youth' is a natural substance which is found in the skin.
 HA is a gelatinous compound that lubricates the bodily organs (think eyes, joints and skin); tremella supports bringing in and holding moisture in the body and is essential for plump, flexible skin.
 We also know that HA declines as we age, so tremella really is a beautiful adaptogen to take on your longevity journey.

-Our little frilly friend contains a powerhouse of antioxidants.
-You want as many of these in your life as possible :) They are the star of all the molecules!
-Free radicals are not what you want; free radicals are basically atoms that have gone rogue.
-Without going too deep into the rabbit hole, free radicals are associated with everything you don't want: Alzheimer's, unhealthy ageing, chronic diseases and cardiovascular events.
+Tremella contains a powerhouse of antioxidants, the star of all molecules.
+Antioxidants neutralise free radicals in the body, where free radicals are associated with conditions such as Alzheimer's, unhealthy ageing, chronic diseases and cardiovascular events.
 The beauty of antioxidants is they come in and basically neutralise free radicals.
 Tremella's potent ability to scavenge rogue free radicals helps you age more gracefully, have more youthful looking skin and stay healthier, longer.
 Tremella's impressive phytochemical profile continues to be clinically researched for its beautifying effects.

 The antioxidant news gets even better; tremella has also been shown to stimulate our bodies master internal antioxidant superoxide dismutase (SOD).
 SOD is the ultimate free radical scavenger.
 SOD has known restorative action in sun damage, ageing and wrinkling of the skin (4).
-So tremella really has wonderful benefits for those youthful skin vibes, via its positive antioxidant actions.
+So tremella really has wonderful benefits for youthful skin, through its positive antioxidant actions.

 Tremella continues to be considered to be one of the best tonics for prevention of